July 22, 2026, 9:42 am | Read time: 3 minutes

 Clever and Unique Payment Method!

 More precisely, the customers wedged their bills under the metal window latch.
 They packed the disk along with a note in the envelope.
-According to Jeff Bezos, the note read in English: “The money is in the disk.
+According to Jeff Bezos, the note in English read: “The money is in the disk.
 Customs officers steal money, but they don’t understand English.”
 Apparently, the buyers were quite afraid that the money for their order might get lost on the long postal journey from Bulgaria to the U.S.

 To ensure the order could be identified upon arrival at Amazon, the clever Bulgarians included the order number, allowing Amazon to ship the books.